deployKF/website/content/guides/platform/deploykf-profiles.md

           - user-3
 ```

-!!! warning "Syncing External Groups"

-    Currently, groups must be __manually defined__ in the values, and can NOT be synced from an external identity provider.

 ---

 ## Profile Definitions

-The [`deploykf_core.deploykf_profiles_generator.profiles`](https://github.com/deployKF/deployKF/blob/v0.1.1/generator/default_values.yaml#L800-L839) value defines the profiles (namespaces) to create, and the groups/users to assign to them.
+The [`deploykf_core.deploykf_profiles_generator.profiles`](https://github.com/deployKF/deployKF/blob/v0.1.4/generator/default_values.yaml#L969-L1008) value defines the profiles (namespaces) to create, and the groups/users to assign to them.

+!!! info "Highest Level of Access"

+    If a user has multiple memberships in the same profile, the highest level of access will be used.

+!!! warning "Use Profile Generator Only"

+    You must ONLY use the `deploykf_core.deploykf_profiles_generator` values to manage profile definitions or user assignments.
+    Any manual changes using the UI or other manifests will result in undefined behaviour.

 For example, you might use the following values to define two profiles: